What are the most important things to bring?

 Any additional food or alcoholic drinks you may require

-Note: The weight limit on baggage for the La Paz – Rurrenabaque – La Paz plane is 20 Kilos per person.
+Note: The weight limit on baggage for the La Paz – Rurrenabaque – La Paz plane is 20 Kilos per person and 3 kilos for your handbag.
 It is recommended to leave items or objects that are not needed at your hotel in La Paz or Rurrenabaque.